pavantayade/java17/README.md

 # java17
-Sample snippets of new features
+Sample snippets of new features introduced in the java 17